dakshgoti14/-Transparent-Subsidy-Distribution-Systems-/README.md

    npm start

 ---
--This will launch the app at http://localhost:3000 in your browser.
+This will launch the app at http://localhost:3000 in your browser.